writing

 But hey, at least I was away from home, and the darkness that lingered in my family.
 I soon found a new family, or maybe they found me, the PMI family.
 We’d all been taken advantage of and so we had to take care of each other.
 None of us worked in the same companies but we all came together for beers and pool and dope smoking.
 Graham, an English guy who was a sort of local supervisor took me under his wing.
 I remember sobbing my eyes out with homesickness and him hugging me to comfort me.
 When I see the image of that memory I see my brother Geoff.
 Geoff, my brother who I missed so much, but I did not even realise it.

 I got an apartment in Taylor ‘Tucky, thus called because most of those who lived in Taylor had originated from poor areas in Kentucky during the Great Depression, and had come to work in the car plants of Detroit.
-My apartment complex was government subsidised and only eligible to people who were officially classified as low-income workers in an area known as ‘the projects’.
+My apartment complex was government subsidised and only eligible to people who were officially classified as low-income workers in, an area known as ‘the projects’.
 Being a PMI employee, my salary was low enough to qualify.

 Another PMI er moved in with me, Bob Monaco, a recovering alcoholic with a predilection for gambling, from Queens in New York.
 12 years my elder, yet we became good friends.